-J. Crew is a great example of a brand who experiments with unique, engaging designs to inspire and drive shoppers to their website and stores.
+J. Crew is a great example of a brand that experiments with unique, engaging designs to inspire and drive shoppers to their website and stores.

 Keep Shoppers Subscribed With a Healthy Email List

-Email subscribers will unsubscribe from you emails for all sorts of reasons: receiving too many emails, irrelevant content, looks like spam and more.
+Email subscribers will unsubscribe from your emails for all sorts of reasons: receiving too many emails, irrelevant content that looks like spam, and more.
 But, maintaining list health is an effective way to help reduce the drop-off in subscribers.

 A healthy email list means you have a better chance of your emails being delivered and out of the spam folder.
 To maintain list health, ensure your lists are free from typos and duplicate email addresses.
 You should also make sure to keep your bounce rate as low as possible and remove non-engaged email addresses.
 All this maintenance is worth the effort to stay out of the spam folder and ensure that your active subscribers receive your emails.